vagrant-libvirt/vagrant-libvirt/README.md

 * `memory` - Amount of memory in MBytes.
 Defaults to 512 if not set.
 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `cputopology` - Number of CPU sockets, cores and threads running per core.
 All fields of `:sockets`, `:cores` and `:threads` are mandatory, `cpus` domain option must be present and must be equal to total count of **sockets * cores * threads**.
 For more details see [documentation](https://libvirt.org/formatdomain.html#elementsCPU).
+* `nodeset` - Physical NUMA nodes where virtual memory can be pinned.
+For more details see [documentation](https://libvirt.org/formatdomain.html#elementsNUMATuning).

   ```ruby
   Vagrant.configure("2") do |config|